5 Reasons Why Your ‘Dynamic’ Debit Routing Isn’t Optimal17th October 2019

-So, your processor tells you that you’re getting the maximum financial benefits from PIN debit routing.
+So, your processor tells you that you’re getting the maximum financial benefits from debit routing.
 But how do you know they’re telling the truth?

 Over the past eight years, we’ve seen increasingly sophisticated and dynamic solutions rolled out across the U.S. As a result, many merchants now believe that they are truly optimal – however, just because your routing is dynamic, that doesn’t mean it’s least-cost.